 Students spend an average of 32.5 hours in class every week.
 After you factor in parents’ busy work schedules and student extracurricular activities, some students spend more time with their teachers than they do with their parents on weekdays.
-The classroom plays an important role in student development, academically and socially, making it a prime place to integrate SEL.
-As the world continues to change, so does the SEL curriculum needed to adapt to student experiences.
-CASEL provides a widely accepted framework for SEL curriculum, but how can educators easily begin to incorporate the CASEL Competencies into their classrooms?
+The classroom plays an important role in student development, academically and socially, making it a prime place to integrate modern life skills.
+As the world continues to change, so does the curriculum needed to adapt to student experiences.
+So how can educators easily begin to incorporate modern life skills into their classrooms?

 Read our white paper to learn:

-- Ways to integrate each of the CASEL Competencies into your classes
+- Ways to integrate modern life skills into your classes

-- The secret to using CASEL Competencies to empower students online and offline
+- The secret to using modern life skills to empower students online and offline